Skip to product information

 • +/- 13 cm x 21 cm.

-• Petrópolis, Rio and Cannes: between 1873 and 1888.
+• Petropolis, Rio and Cannes: between 1873 and 1888.

 • Excellent condition.

-• Unique set.
+• Single set.

-Extracts translated from French
+Excerpts translated from French

 Rio, April 14, 1880.
-"Sir, You know my love for science, which incidentally is too platonic in the position I occupy, and my sincere esteem for those who are lucky enough to be able to contribute to scientific progress; That is why I naturally express how much I look forward to reading your essay on chemical mechanics.
-The wise men even force me to reserve myself regarding theories, but the principle of maximum work will make you further enrich the domain of synthesis. always in your affection, D. Pedro d'Alcântara."
+"Sir, You know my love for science, which is more than platonic in the position I occupy, and my sincere esteem for those who have the good fortune to be able to contribute to scientific progress; that is why I naturally express how eager I am to read your essay on chemical mechanics.
+The wise even force me to reserve myself with regard to theories, but the principle of maximum work will make you further enrich the domain of synthesis.
+I ask you to always remember the interest I have in your works and to always believe in your affectionate, D. Pedro d'Alcântara."

 Cannes, January 18, 1888.
-"Sir, Your letter has caused me great pleasure, as indeed you must be quite sure, for you know how much I esteem you.
-I am sure that your recommendations will find the best reception on the part of my son-in-law and my daughter.
-Always inform me about your work, as you know perfectly well the interest that your affectionate colleague has in them.
+"Sir, Your letter has given me great pleasure, as you must be quite sure, for you know how much I esteem you.
+I am sure that your recommendations will find the best reception from my son-in-law and daughter.
+Always inform me of your work, for you know perfectly well the interest that your affectionate colleague has in it.
+D. Pedro d'Alcântara."

 View full details